Siddhartha20242/ECOSYSTEM-OBSERVABILITY/README.md

 1. **Known Tradeoffs and things to fix later**
 - No Alerting - If the Github Actions fails completely, nobody gets notified.
 The dashboard just shows the old data.
 For now it’s fine cause it’s a qualification task but eventually it will be worth to add a Slack or Email notification on workflow failure.
 - Weekly data folder grows over time - It wont be a problem for years, but if the data grows to much we can use S3 type store as recommended in [this](https://github.com/json-schema-org/community/issues/980#issuecomment-3843938868).

-GSoC 2026 — JSON Schema Organization

-1.  **Data Model**
-- Each file follows the same shape regardless of the source

-    The following format will be used:

-    {
-       "date": "2026-03-17",
-       "source": "npm",
-       "data": { ... },
-       "error": null
-    }

-1. **Storage Strategy**
-- We will be using a github repo instead of a database.
-Reasons:
-    - Free
-    - Every change is versioned automatically
-    - Anyone can look at the raw data
-    - no infra to maintain
-    - Works perfectly for append only weekly writes
-    - On top of that we are open source and we need a lot of sponsors to maintain that so We have to keep that in mind too.

-1. **Known Tradeoffs and things to fix later**
-- No Alerting - If the Github Actions fails completely, nobody gets notified.
-The dashboard just shows the old data.
-For now it’s fine cause it’s a qualification task but eventually it will be worth to add a Slack or Email notification on workflow failure.
-- Weekly data folder grows over time - It wont be a problem for years, but if the data grows to much we can use S3 type store as recommended in [this](https://github.com/json-schema-org/community/issues/980#issuecomment-3843938868).